intimitrons4604/website/next/README.md

 Pushing to `master` automatically triggers a deployment to a development environment.

 The site is currently available at https://next.intimitrons.ca.
+You can check which commit is deployed at https://next.intimitrons.ca/version.json.

-See the deploy [README](./deploy/README.md) for more information on deploying the site.
+See the deploy [README](./deploy-tool/README.md) for more information on using the deploy tool.

 ### Limitations

-There is currently no way to tell which version is deployed.

-Only one deployment can safely execute at once.
-Deployments are not protected from interfering with each other.
+Only one deployment can execute at once, per environment.
+You are protected against concurrent deployments interfering with each other through environment locking, but **there is no ordering guarantee for which deployment wins when multiple deployments to an environment execute concurrently**.
 As a result, try to abide by the following guidelines:

 - Do not push commits directly to `master`.
 Work on a branch and merge all the work at once so it only results in a single deploy.
 - Do not make multiple merges to `master` in quick succession.
 If you have multiple changes to deploy or multiple people have changes to deploy, coordinate and wait until the previous change is deployed before pushing the next one.